Skip to main content

 Displaying 1255 questions Show Answers

-To ask the Scottish Government what recent discussions it has had with the (a) ScotRail Alliance and (b) operators of cross-border rail services regarding Network Rail’s contract with MITIE for the cleaning and facility management of (i) Glasgow Central and (ii) Edinburgh Waverley railway station.
+To ask the Scottish Government what role it plays in setting the terms and conditions of Network Rail’s contract with MITIE for the cleaning and facility management of (a) Glasgow Central and (b) Edinburgh Waverley railway station.

 Question reference: S5W-09356